-The organization was originally called the Lincoln Legion.
-However, in 1912 it was renamed the Lincoln-Lee League.
+The group was originally called the Lincoln Legion.
+But in 1912 it was renamed the Lincoln-Lee League.
 That was to make it more appealing to Southern children and their parents.

-The Lincoln-Lee League’s three goals for members were abstaining from alcohol, promoting prohibition, and being good church members.
+The Lincoln-Lee League’s three goals for members were these.
+(1) Abstaining from alcohol.
+(2) Promoting prohibition.
+(3) Being good church members.

-Children who signed the pledge committed themselves to abstaining from alcoholic beverages for the rest of their lives.
+Children who signed the pledge committed themselves to abstaining from alcohol for the rest of their lives.
 The pledge asserted that drinking alcohol “is productive of pauperism, degradation and crime….”1

-Pledge signing drives were heavily promoted at churches, Sunday schools, and temperance meetings.
+Pledge signing drives were heavily promoted at churches and Sunday schools.
+Also at temperance meetings.

 By 1925, over five million children had signed the total abstinence pledge cards.